-It is technically possible but not advisable to eat wolf due to the flavor of the meat, legal regulations that govern wolf hunting, and the possibility of disease.
+It is technically possible but not advisable to eat wolf due to the meat’s flavor, legal regulations governing wolf hunting, and the possibility of disease.

-Humans have killed wolves to protect themselves and their property, and some have killed for sport, but rarely have they killed wolves for their meat.
+Humans have killed wolves to protect themselves and their property; some have died for sport, but rarely have they killed wolves for their meat.
 We are going to look at some of the reasons why this is, including:

 - The flavor of wolf meat.